cern-cta/CTA/tools-rs/README.md

 (`lib/protobuf/external/xrootd-ssi-protobuf-interface/`), so the submodules of the repository must be initialised before building:

-`protoc` is provided by `tonic-prost-build`, so no system protobuf compiler is needed.
+`protoc` should be made available in the system path.

 ## Build, test, document